-This is the fourth year of an ongoing study to examine the wintering behavior of Common Loons in freshwater environments.
+This is the fifth year of research on common loons on Lake Jocassee, the first ever study of loons in winter in a fresh water environment.
 By studying Common Loons in a pristine environment, scientists can better understand the factors that influence their health and survival in the winter.
 Although loons typically winter in marine environments along coastlines, some now use freshwater reservoirs.
 Roughly 150 loons winter each year in Lake Jocassee.
 Wintering in freshwater lakes in the southeast is relatively new in the life history of loons.
 The building of large fresh water reservoirs in the southeast started with the Tennessee Valley Authority in the 1930’s.
 Lake Jocassee one of the newest reservoirs in the region, completed in 1973.
 It is not known exactly when loons starting using these reservoirs as stay-over locations and there is simply no reference to it in the scientific literature before this century.
-Thanks to the past three years of support by Earthwatch, an ongoing research project is well underway to study Common Loon behaviors in this new environment.
-Their general health, feeding and molting behaviors, and patterns of sociability all are the focus of this ongoing research.
+Sponsored by Earthwatch for the first 3 years, Jocassee Wild Outdoor Education and Jocassee Lake Tours are now the hosts and guides for this research.
+This will be Dr. Mager's 4th year as lead investigator.

 Dr. Jay Mager is a Professor of Biological & Allied Health Sciences at Ohio Northern University, where he teaches courses in ecology, ornithology, and animal behavior.
 He is also a book review editor for the American Ornithological Society.
 Jay's life of loonacy began as a young boy spending his summers in northern Ontario, and he is fortunate to have worked with many individuals and mentors who share his interests in loon biology and conservation.
 Jay has studied loon communication and breeding behavior on breeding lakes in the United States and Canada, and has participated in this study of wintering loons on Lake Jocassee for the past three years.
 He has always been fascinated by these charismatic birds, and has spent most of his life learning more about the ecological and behavioral requirements necessary for loon survival and reproductive success.